Coast Guard Squadron One: Last turnover

-With the turnover of Point Cypress and Point Marone to the RVN on 15 August 1970, Squadron One and its remaining division, Division 13, were decommissioned.
+With the turnover of Point Cypress and Point Marone to the RVNN on 15 August 1970, Squadron One and its remaining division, Division 13, were decommissioned.
 Over 3,000 Coast Guardsmen had served with Squadron One in South Vietnam since May 1965.
 Administrative and liaison functions that had been carried out by the Squadron One staff were turned over to the Office of the Senior Coast Guard Officer, Vietnam (SCGOV).
-Several officers of Squadron One were assigned temporary duties as advisors to former Squadron One cutters to further assist the new RVN commanding officers in their new duties.
-The Coast Guard continued to provide technical assistance and training under the SCATTOR/VECTOR programs for the RVN after Squadron One was disestablished through the formation of four Technical Assistance Groups.
+Several officers of Squadron One were assigned temporary duties as advisors to former Squadron One cutters to further assist the new RVNN commanding officers in their new duties.
+The Coast Guard continued to provide technical assistance and training under the SCATTOR/VECTOR programs for the RVNN after Squadron One was disestablished through the formation of four Technical Assistance Groups.
 Each group was composed of an officer and eight to eleven engineers reporting to SCGOV.
 The groups were located at Da Nang where there were six cutters assigned; Cam Ranh Bay, six cutters; Vung Tau, eight cutters; and An Thoi, six cutters.
 As tours of duty for each Coast Guardsman ended, U.S. Navy personnel gradually took over the training duties.

 Civic action

 U.S. Coast Guard personnel stationed in Vietnam were encouraged by their commands to donate off duty time to assist in various civic action programs supporting the Vietnamese people.
 Squadron One personnel participated as time permitted in an island adoption program that was designed to provide educational materials and medical treatment to inhabitants of the many coastal islands in their area of operation.
-This program was offered to counter Viet Cong propaganda and promote a better understanding of the South Vietnamese government and USAID rural development programs.
+This program was offered to counter VC propaganda and promote a better understanding of the South Vietnamese government and USAID rural development programs.
 Since medical personnel were normally not a part of the make-up of the Squadron One patrol boat crews, medical corpsmen were borrowed from Squadron Three cutters or nearby U.S. Navy units.
 Division 11 crews constructed a fresh water well and distribution system in addition to constructing voting booths on Hon Thom Island.
 Division 12 cutters helped evacuate refugees from the vicinity of Cape Batangan when military operations intensified during 1967.
 Division 13 personnel spent many hours of off duty time at the children's ward of the U.S. Army 36th Medevac Hospital and gave games, toys, clothing and candy to injured Vietnamese children.
 During the Christmas holidays, at local orphanages all squadron personnel distributed gifts of candy and toys as well as clothing, soap and toothpaste that had been donated by Coast Guard families in the United States and brought to Vietnam on the Commandant's airplane.
 Squadron One crews arranged for transportation of a small girl by a U.S. Air Force helicopter to USS Sanctuary for eye surgery while the squadron commander personally delivered a cornea for transplant.